One World Roasters' Coffee Blog

 (And Be More Mindful of Your Coffee Intake Every day!)

-October 1st was International Coffee Day — and we bet you had a cup.
+September 29th is International Coffee Day — and we bet you're having a cup.
 But don’t you do that every day anyway?
 Here are some great ways to celebrate our favorite beverage and break out of your routine any day.

 Coffee is always a cause celebration, but for however much of it we may drink (about 2.25 billion cups every day across the globe), it often becomes an unconscious part of our routines — something we do and don’t think much about.